jacobdensford/jacobdensford.com/fell/creating-a-character.md

 **Bulky** equipment uses 2 slots and generally requires two hands to carry or wield.

-**Blast** harm may be split among multiple targets in close proximity.
+**Blast** causes harm to multiple targets in close proximity, rolling separately for each.
 If unsure how many targets are affected, roll the weapon's steel die.

 Armor grants **protection**, reducing the amount of harm taken from an attack.